-On the Ultimate Dot Com Lifestyle you’re told that the small fee of $49 will get you access to everything which unfortunately is a huge lie.
-I was quite disappointed when I seen this because I expected John to be more transparent.
+On the Ultimate Dot Com Lifestyle, you’re told that the small fee of $49 will get you access to everything which unfortunately is a huge lie.
+I was quite disappointed when I have seen this because I expected John to be more transparent.

 But that $19.95 is just the tip of the iceberg because in order to sell any of the MOBE products & earn commissions on them you’ll have to actually buy them yourself first (even if you don’t want them)… And those products sure don’t come cheap!